World Cup 2026 Predictions: Betting Tips and Analysis for Today’s Matches

 World Cup Winner Prediction

 Based on global rankings and current Bet9ja World Cup betting odds, a familiar set of elite nations are early favourites to lift the trophy.
-A significant factor is the top four ranked nations (Spain, Argentina, France, and England) have been placed in separate paths so that they cannot meet until the semi-finals, assuming they all win their groups.
+A significant factor is that the top four-ranked nations (Spain, Argentina, France, and England) have been placed in separate paths so that they cannot meet until the semi-finals, assuming they all win their groups.
 This protects the favourites in the early rounds and shapes the outright landscape.

 Here is an analysis of the leading contenders, with betting odds from Bet9ja: